Thursday, November 8, 2012

 Boo: Realizing that a Prius' natural state when its flooded is Park and not being able to get it into Neutral AND blocking two other cars into the garage so no one could move until we could move.

-Boo: Someone telling me to pour rice in the engine to dry it out since its mostly computer driven and rice works on iPhones.
-(So sorry, M, that was too much to not include)
+Boo: Someone telling me to pour rice in the engine to dry it out since its mostly computer driven and rice works on iPhones...and meaning it as a solution to my problem.
+ARE YOU FRIGGIN' KIDDING ME!!!!!!!

 Yay: Coming close but not completely having my head explode due to the rice suggestion.

-Boo: Loosing it on Lloyd on a totally unrelated topic because of the rice suggestion.
+Boo: Loosing it on Himself on a totally unrelated topic because of the rice suggestion.

 Boo: Having to climb around in the trunk of the flooded car trying to get the trunk popped to get to the battery.